steog88/PhysBiblio/README.md

 ## 3. Command line usage
 Some functions are available also as simple command line instructions, so they can be included in any non-graphical script.
-Currently, the commands run only using the default profile.

 The usage is simple:
 ```